makise-homura/nemuno-bot/README.md

 # Contents

-* PHP page used to send requests through bot
+* PHP page used to send requests through bot and check if requests are accepted
 * Bot used to allow users to know something about the hosts/users
 * Host-side script to create user and apply a public key for them